Home Bar Plans

 Ensure that the corners of the assembled back section are still square, and attach the 5" corner braces with .25" x 1.5" hex screws and washers.

 Using the steps above, cut and assemble the parts for the front section.
-Keep in mind that the front section is the mirror image of the back section - the dimensions are flipped.
+Bear in mind that the front section is the mirror image of the back section.

 Home Bar Plans Back Section